 There’s a whole range of premium services from The Motley Fool depending on what you’re looking for with the more expensive options clocking in at $4,999 to $13,999/year.
 These are more so for experienced investors who know what they’re looking for.

 Is The Motley Fool Stock Advisor worth it?

 The Motley Fool Stock Advisor can be worth it, especially for long-term investors.
 The answer to the question ultimately comes down to how you’re going to use it.
 This stock-picking service is intended for long-term investing and emphasizes a buy-and-hold strategy.

 It’s really important to remember that all stock recommendations assume a five-year investing horizon and are chosen for long-term performance.
 This means that you shouldn’t expect immediate returns and are strongly advised to hold each stock for at least five years.

 If you’re looking for a quick payout, consider a different service.
 A trading platform optimized for day trading would be a better fit for investors looking to buy and sell frequently.
 But understand no brokerage platform can guarantee you’ll make money or give you a timeline for returns.
 And the more frequently you trade, the more frequently you’re opening yourself up to risk.

-According to Motley Fool, subscribers to Stock Advisor should focus on building a stock portfolio of between 25 and 30 different stocks, including stock recommendations from the service, and give their investments time to become profitable.
+According to The Motley Fool, subscribers to Stock Advisor should focus on building a stock portfolio of 25 different stocks, including stock recommendations from the service, and give their investments time to become profitable (at least 5 years).
 This is the best way to make each stock pick count.

 Here are a few more recommendations for using this service wisely.